FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

 The PROFILES processor program displays the channel slope and permits interactive adjustment of the channel bed elevation, channel depth, channel n-values and channel geometry.
-It will display the channel cross section geometry and interpolate the slope and cross-section geometry between surveyed cross sections.
+It will display the channel cross section geometry and interpolate the slope and cross-section geometry between surveyed cross-sections.
 PRO- FILES can also be used to view output water surface profiles (see the Post-Processor Programs Section).
 Run Profiles from the FLO-2D Plugin.

 Before using the PROFILES program, the basic FLO-2D files plus the CHAN.
 DAT file have to be created.
 The XSEC.DAT will also have to be created if surveyed cross-section data will be used.
-The general procedure for using the PRO- FILES program is as follows:
+The general procedure for using the PROFILES program is as follows:

     1. Create the six basic FLO-2D data files.
     2. Develop the XSEC.DAT file for surveyed cross section data if necessary.